 New York City Tip Theft Lawyer

-In New York City City, many servers, bartenders, and hospitality workers rely on tips for the majority of their income.
+In New York City, many servers, bartenders, and hospitality workers rely on tips for the majority of their income.
 This is due to the tip credit system that New York City uses to meet minimum wage obligations.
 However, some employees do not get to keep all portions of their tips.
 Sometimes they must enter them into a tip pool to split and share with other employees.
 This is where tip theft and tip issues can occur.

 What Constitutes a Tip?

-According to the New York City State Department of Labor, a tip, also known as gratuity, is “money given by a customer to an employee for service provided to the customer.”
+According to the New York State Department of Labor, a tip, also known as gratuity, is “money given by a customer to an employee for service provided to the customer.”
 Tips can be given via:

 - Cash